 Coquerel’s sifakas live in matriarchal groups of 3-10 individuals.
 All adult and most juvenile females are dominant over the males and have first access to food while the males must wait.
 Their waking lives are mostly dedicated to browsing for food with morning and afternoon sessions dedicated to foraging.

 All sifakas are named for the warning call they make when they see a ground predator: “shuh-fokk.”
 They also communicate through soft grunts and echoing wails depending on their proximity to one another.

 Coquerel’s sifakas are especially dependent on olfactory communication.
 Males scent mark using a special gland in their gular sac (the gular sac being one of the few examples of sexual dimorphism in the species).
 Females leave scent marks using their anogenital glands.

-Although a female Coquerel’s sifaka may choose to be monogamous, most females practice polyandry when they can, mating with several males during a mating season.
+Although a female Coquerel’s sifaka may choose to be monogamous (having only one mating partner), most females practice polyandry when they can, mating with several males during a mating season.
 This means that when the offspring is born, multiple males will help raise the baby thinking they are the true fathers, thus giving the baby the best chance at survival.